 “AV” – the Highest Rating from Martindale-Hubbell

-Of the 287 members of the Monroe County Bar Association, Jane Roach Maughan is one of the few lawyers who has earned the rating “very high to preeminent” in legal ability and ethics from Martindale-Hubbell, a national organization which has published such ratings for more than a century.
+Of the more than 250 members of the Monroe County Bar Association, Jane Roach Maughan is one of a few lawyers who has earned the rating “very high to preeminent” in legal ability and ethics from Martindale-Hubbell, a national organization which has published such ratings for more than a century.
 Each lawyer is rated by peers and judges.
-Nationally, fewer than 5% of all lawyers hold the “AV” rating.
+Nationally, fewer than 10% of all lawyers hold the “AV” rating.

 “Superb” – the Highest Rating from Avvo

 Jane Roach Maughan holds the “Superb” rating— the highest rating granted by Avvo.
 A comprehensive legal market website that rates lawyers., Avvo bases its independent ratings on background data collected from various sources, including public records (such as the state bar associations, regulatory agencies, and court records).
 The Avvo Rating also takes into account the lawyer’s experience and professional achievements.

 Jane Roach Maughan is an elected member and past President of the President of the Board of Directors of the Pennsylvania Bar Institute (PBI).
 The PBI provides continuing legal education for lawyers across the state of Pennsylvania.